 Tired of standing in the rain and the cold in the kind of draughty, smelly places that are often reserved for smokers outside workplaces, pubs, clubs and restaurants?
 Do you want to feel richer, healthier and more relaxed?
 If so, you could be among the many people who want to get rid of the smoking habit.

-Much has been written about smoking, including this article in The New Scientist.
+Much has been written about smoking, including this article by the World Health Organisation, which contains the stark statistic that tobacco kills up to half its users.
 To put it in a nutshell, getting rid of smoking is undoubtedly one of the best things you can do for your own health, not to mention the people you share your life with.
-In fact, according to (Cancer Research UK), the children of people who smoke are three times more likely to smoke than the children of those who don’t.
+In fact, according to this report, the children of people who smoke are three times more likely to smoke than the children of those who don’t.

 The main reason a smoker will continue smoking despite the many reasons for giving up (Cancer Research UK) is because of subconscious impulses.
 Hypnotherapy deals directly with those subconscious impulses, often helping people transform their lives in less than two hours.

-As a typical cigarette contains dozens of cancer-causing chemicals, there is no safe level for smoking.
+As a typical cigarette contains dozens of cancer-causing chemicals, there is no safe level for smoking, as this link illustrates.
 If you’re a smoker, the best thing you can do for your own health is to stop the habit.
 When you do, you can look forward to better health (mental as well as physical), longer life and more wealth.